HomeBlog Home

 Landlords must provide tenants with a receipt for any payment made in cash unless the tenant pays through a personal check or money order.
 The landlord is required to provide written notice of any changes to the rental amount or payment terms.

-The landlord must respect the privacy of tenants and may enter the rental unit only under specific circumstances like emergencies or with prior notice for repairs and inspections.
+The landlord must respect the privacy of tenants and may enter the rental unit only under specific circumstances, like emergencies or with prior notice for repairs and inspections.

 Lease Termination and Eviction

-4. North Carolina Law Concerning Real Estate Fraud
+4. Real Estate Fraud Protection

 Mortgage Fraud